RTEMS/rtems-docs/ada_user/ada_user.rst

 that all will be allocated the minimum stack space.
 This calculation includes the amount of memory that will be allocated for internal use by RTEMS.
 The automatic calculation may underestimate the workspace size truly needed by the application, in which case one can use the``CONFIGURE_MEMORY_OVERHEAD`` macro to add a value to the estimate.
-See:ref:`Configuring a System Specify Memory Overhead <Configuring-a-System-Specify-Memory-Overhead>` for more details.
+See `Specify Memory Overhead`_ for more details.

 The memory area for the RTEMS Workspace is determined by the BSP.
 In case the RTEMS Workspace is too large for the available memory, then a fatal run-time